 On October 17, 1975 the SCMM Sisters of Indonesia were officially recognized as a Province, where an Indonesian Sister was elected as the first Provincial Superior and so were the other Council members.
 In 2001, the last missionary Sister from the Netherlands departed from Indonesia.
 Since that year the members of the Indonesian Province only consist of local Sisters.
 The Sisters of SCMM in Indonesia has been officially recognized as the Congregation of the SCMM Indonesian Province and later on turned into a religious corporate body with a Notary Act Number 04 dated August 6, 2002 made by Public Notary JAP VERONIKA, S.H.

-Until the year 2016, the Congregation of SCMM in Indonesia was divided into twelve Dioceses/Archdioceses and had twenty-eight communities consisting of a total of 217 Sisters, which were distributed over various islands as follows:
+The Congregation of SCMM in Indonesia was divided into twelve Dioceses/Archdioceses and had 28 communities consisting.
+Nowadays there are 242 Sisters, which were distributed over various islands as follows: